dart-archive/www.dartlang.org/src/site/articles/using-future-based-apis/index.markdown

 ## Handling errors when dealing with Futures

-If a future-returning function completes with an error, the future returned by `then()` also completes with an error.
+If a Future-returning function completes with an error, the Future returned by `then()` also completes with an error.
 We can capture that error using `catchError()`: